 Inkstick reaches beyond the policy bubble to deliver relatable human stories alongside hard-hitting news and analysis.
 In doing so, it aims to explore the intersection of national security and more proximate human needs.
 We publish contributions from across the political and ideological spectrum in the formats detailed below:

-Stories: Tell us a good one.
+Essays: Tell us a story.
 Length isn’t an issue, pictures are nice, proximity (ie: relatability) is key.
 Whenever possible, we like a side of hope with our horror, but if it doesn’t exist, don’t stretch the truth.

 Send your pitch or piece to firstname.lastname@example.org, and we’ll be in touch.